Land Tax (England)

-The Land Tax was a land value tax levied in England from 1692 to 1963, though such taxes predate the best-known 1692 Act.
-Taxes on land date back to the Norman Conquest and beyond, and the Land Tax introduced in 1692 was a natural successor to taxation acts in 1671 and 1689, but the 1692 act "has been regarded as a turning point in the history of English revenue collection.
-It was from this Act that contemporaries and historians alike date what has come to be known as the eighteenth-century Land Tax".
-The land tax elements of the 1671, 1689 and 1692 Acts were limited to one year but the 1798 Act made the tax perpetual (until it was abolished in 1963).
+The Land Tax was a land value tax levied in England from 1670 to 1963: perhaps the best-known of these is the Land Tax Act 1692 (4 Will. & Mar. c.
+1).
+Land taxes were abolished by the Finance Act 1963.
+Taxes on land date back to the Norman Conquest and beyond, and the Land Tax introduced in 1692 was a natural successor to taxation acts in 1671 and 1689, but the Land Tax Act 1692 "has been regarded as a turning point in the history of English revenue collection.
+It was from this act that contemporaries and historians alike date what has come to be known as the eighteenth-century Land Tax".
+The land tax elements of the 1671, 1689 and 1692 acts were limited to one year but the 1798 act made the tax perpetual (until it was abolished in 1963).

 A Land Tax had also applied in Scotland from 1667.
-After the Acts of Union 1707, the Scottish charge was included in subsequent Acts of the Parliament of Great Britain.
+After the Acts of Union 1707, the Scottish charge was included in subsequent acts of the Parliament of Great Britain.

-Subsidy Act 1670/71 (22 & 23 Car.
-2 c.
+Subsidy Act 1670/71 (22 & 23 Cha.
+2. c.
 3)

-"An Act for granting a Subsidy to his Majestie for Supply of his Extraordinary Occasions" was enacted in the reign of Charles II.
+The Subsidy Act 1670 (22 & 23 Cha.
+2. c.
+3), "An Act for granting a Subsidy to his Majestie for Supply of his Extraordinary Occasions", was enacted in the reign of Charles II.
 This act was described by Cecil Chandaman as "the product of the hardest and most constructive thinking by the Commons on the subject of direct taxation during the Restoration period".
 Beckett calls it "an attempt to resurrect and renovate the basic principle of the old subsidy which national wealth would be assessed at a pound rate", and thus the precursor of the 1689 and 1692 acts.
 Among the many revenue-raising elements, section IX specifies that "Lands, Mines, &c. to pay 12d. in the Pound of the yearly Value for one Year".